DarkArshyn/Windows11Lite/README.md

 > [!NOTE]
 > By default, the time configuration is noted like this : dd-MM-yyyy and hour set to 24h (European time format).

-## Where can I found original ISO ?
+## Where can I find original ISO ?

-You can download an original ISO of Windows 11 from [Microsoft](https://www.microsoft.com/software-download/windows11) website or build yourself with [UUP dump](https://uupdump.net/fetchupd.php?arch=amd64&ring=retail).
+You can download an original ISO of Windows 11 from [Microsoft](https://www.microsoft.com/software-download/windows11) website or build it yourself with [UUP dump](https://uupdump.net/fetchupd.php?arch=amd64&ring=retail).

 ## What's set ?

-### App deleted
+### Deleted apps

 All Windows bloatware are removed from this image.
 Only thoses applications remains :